 Good: Configuration as Code

-Mainframe batch jobs are defined in JCL (Job Control Language), an early enterprise scripting language.
-My employer had a template engine that rendered source files into environment-specific JCL at deploy time.
-One template can target different systems, run a single step against more than one database, or expand into a full set of related jobs.
-It reduces the number of assets teams need to maintain by moving what varies into configuration.
-It reduces mistakes manually coding a version for each system.
+One template could target different systems, run a single step against more than one database, or expand into a full set of related jobs.
+It reduced the number of assets teams needed to maintain by moving what varied into configuration, reducing the duplication we would have seen if we were manually coding a version for each system.

 Complicated: Miniature Languages

-I also worked with earlier, homegrown tools that generated scripts and JCLs.
-The tool was a custom language interpreter written in REXX and built to run as an editor macro.
-REXX is a scripting language common on Mainframes, and text editor macros let you automate tasks within ISPF Edit.
+Structurally, it was a custom language interpreter written in REXX and built to run as an editor macro.
+REXX is a scripting language common on Mainframes, and text editor macros let you automate tasks within ISPF Edit (the Mainframe’s primary text editor).

-One homegrown tool contained an entire miniature language packed into one file, with difficult-to-read syntax.
+It was, however, very complicated to use.
+The implementation was an entire miniature language packed into one file, with difficult-to-read syntax.

-It got worse when it was used to generate JCL templates.
 Code generating other code that generates more code is where reasoning starts to get tricky.
 It isn’t that it can’t work; it’s that it becomes hard to be confident the output is correct.
-Changing it was even worse, because it also generated configuration files for itself.

 The Organizational Constraint